Information for Virtual Event Attendees

-Abstract Submission is OPEN
+Abstract Submission is now CLOSED

 The goals of the conference are to bring together engineers, scientists and managers involved in geothermal reservoir studies and developments; provide a forum for the exchange of ideas on the exploration, development and use of geothermal resources; and to enable prompt and open reporting of progress.
 We strongly encourage all scientists and engineers involved in geothermal reservoir technology to attend the workshop.